Free Shipping On Retail Orders $25+

 Above All Else, Consult Your Doctor

-The single most important thing you can do is consult with your physician about taking baths during and even after your pregnancy.
-Full disclaimer: we are not giving medical advice here -- that's up to your doctor to provide.
-Also, every pregnancy is unique & different, so take the time to speak with your doctor about your specific situation.
+The single most important thing you can do is consult with your doctor about taking baths during and after your pregnancy.
+Full disclaimer: we are not giving medical advice here—that's up to your doctor.

 If You’re Pregnant, Skip Hot Baths

-For your safety, it is best to avoid using hot water if you want to bathe.
-Make sure your bath water is fairly warm or just moderately warm.
-Aside from leading to hyperthermia or an increase in body temperature, hot baths may cause dizziness or worse, fainting.
+For your safety, it's best to avoid using hot water when bathing.
+Ensure your bath water is fairly warm or moderately warm.

 What To Do

-The answer is simple.
-You just have to make sure the water temperature is not too high.
-Some use thermometers.
-But, if you do not have any, dip in your elbow to check if the bathwater is too hot.
+The answer is simple: ensure the water temperature is not too high.
+Some people use thermometers, but if you don't have one, you can dip your elbow in to check if the bathwater is too hot.

-There are other ways to enjoy a luxurious soak.
-For instance, you can light a scented candle to create a calm atmosphere.
-Look for your favorite scent and fill the room with it.
+There are also other ways to enjoy a luxurious soak.
+For example, lighting a scented candle can create a calming atmosphere.
+Choose your favorite scent and let it fill the room.

 Epsom Salt

-A soak in the tub or even a sitz bath can soothe your muscles.
-It also helps relieve stress, especially with the use of the Sitz Bath Soak.
-The combination of various essential oils, such as frankincense, geranium, lavender, and niaouli, makes it effective for aromatherapy as well.
-This bath soak can also be used for a regular bath.
+A soak in the tub or a sitz bath can effectively soothe your muscles and help alleviate stress, especially when using our Sitz Bath Soak.
+Infused with a blend of essential oils including frankincense, geranium, lavender, and niaouli, it offers effective aromatherapy benefits.
+This versatile soak is equally suitable for regular baths.

-Adding epsom salt to your bathwater comes with many benefits, whether you are pregnant or not.
-Here are some of the benefits of a good epsom salt bath:
+Adding epsom salt to your bathwater offers numerous benefits, whether you're pregnant or not.
+Here are some advantages of enjoying a good epsom salt bath:

 • Soothes Muscles